rabidaudio/stream-talk/notes.md

 ```

+pause is a suggested method, but not neccessarily implemented

 The pause() method doesn't pause.
 It is advisory-only.
 In Node's implementation,
 this makes things much simpler, but it's confusing to users, and doesn't do what it looks like it does.